Alstin112-zz/stream-structure/README.md

 # Basics

+This npm is about parsing objects into Buffers, useful to exporting data and import again later.
+This creates a structure capable of reducing the space needed at least at possible.

 ## Using

-To transform a simple Object with properties `name` and `color` like we just use on the constructor
+To transform a simple Object with properties `name` and `color` in a buffer, just use on the constructor the keys and the type of these keys.

 > ```js
 > const SS = require('streamstructure');